r0light/cna-quality-model/docs/_pages/measures.md

 Calculation: Number of endpoints a service is linked to

-### NSSD
+### NSSD / SD

-Name: Number of Synchronous Service Dependencies
+Name: Number of Synchronous Service Dependencies / Synchronous connections a microservice creates

 Adjusted Name: Number of synchronous outgoing links

-Source: Apel2019
+Source: Apel2019; Daniel2023

 Entity: Service, Link